 |

-If you like to shop on-line please become a member of iGive, through which more than 750 on-line stores from Amazon to Barnes & Noble, L.L.
-Bean to Lands' End--and even iTunes!--will donate a percentage of your purchase price in support of Hilton Pond Center and Operation RubyThroat.
-For every new member who signs up and makes an on-line purchase iGive will donate an ADDITIONAL $5 to the Center.
-You can even do Web searches through iGive and earn a penny per search for the cause!
-Please enroll by going to the iGive Web site; more than 200 members have signed up to help.
+If you like shopping on-line please become a member of iGive, through which 1,800+ on-line stores from Amazon to Lands' End and even iTunes donate a percentage of your purchase price to support Hilton Pond Center.
+Every new member who registers with iGive and makes a purchase through them earns an ADDITIONAL $5 for the Center.
+You can even do Web searches through iGive and earn a penny per search--sometimes TWO--for the cause!
+Please enroll by going to the iGive Web site.
 It's a painless, important way for YOU to support our on-going work in conservation, education, and research.
-By the way, if you add the iGive Toolbar to your browser and register Operation RubyThroat as your preferred charity, it'll be even easier to help Hilton Pond when you shop. |
+Add the iGive Toolbar to your browser and register Operation RubyThroat as your preferred charity to make it even easier to help Hilton Pond Center when you shop. |

 SPECIES BANDED THIS WEEK NOTABLE RECAPTURES House Finch (1) |